arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

     select value2;
 ```

 You see the pattern?
-The specific *effect* does not affect the shape of your code; you can focus on the pure computations and let the type system model and deal with any extra side effect.
+The specific *effect* does not affect the shape of your code; you can focus on the pure computation and let the type system model and deal with any extra side effect.
 That's the gist of monads.

 # A working Apply for the IO monad